jme/clj-m1-notes/index.md

 * **test 2:** basic function calls and calculations

-Calculation a large number of distances using the Havorsine algorithm.
+Calculate a large number of distances using the Havorsine algorithm.
 Again, something from yesterday's workday:

 A distance calculation from a single fixed point -["Point Nemo", the Oceanic Pole of Inaccessibility](https://en.wikipedia.org/wiki/Pole_of_inaccessibility)- to a randomly-generated lat/lng coordinate.
 Repeated many, many times.
 It's a thing that is done.